2014 College to County Participants

-The program has successfully operated for the past three summers and mentorship opportunities and student participation has grown from four to 26.
-To date all county departments are participating in addition to Slayden Sundt, prime contractor for the Sellwood Bridge project.
-Several students have found part-time employment during the school year and two graduates have been hired into permanent county employment.
+C2C has operated since 2010 and mentorship opportunities and student participation has grown from four participants to over 100.
+Several students have found part-time employment during the school year and nine graduates have been hired into full time county employment.